python-jsonschema/jsonschema/docs/validate.rst

 .. class:: IValidator(schema, types=(), resolver=None, format_checker=None)

+    Arguments:

+        schema (dict):

-    :argument dict schema: the schema that the validator object will validate with.
+            the schema that the validator object will validate with.
 It is assumed to be valid, and providing an invalid schema can lead to undefined behavior.
 See `IValidator.check_schema` to validate a schema first.

-    :argument types:
+        resolver (RefResolver):

+            an instance of `RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
+If unprovided, one will be created.

+        format_checker (FormatChecker):

+            a format checker whose `FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.

+            If unprovided, no validation will be done for :validator:`format`.

+        types (dict or collections.Iterable of 2-tuples):

             .. deprecated:: 2.7.0

                 Instead, create a custom type checker and extend the validator.

                 See `validating-types` for details.

             If used, this overrides or extends the list of known type when validating the :validator:`type` property.
 Should map strings (type names) to class objects that will be checked via `isinstance`.
-    :type types: dict or ~collections.Iterable of 2-`tuple`\s
-    :argument resolver: an instance of `RefResolver` that will be used to resolve :validator:`$ref` properties (JSON references).
-If unprovided, one will be created.
-    :argument format_checker: an instance of `FormatChecker`
-        whose `FormatChecker.conforms` method will be called to check and see if instances conform to each :validator:`format` property present in the schema.
-If unprovided, no validation will be done for :validator:`format`.

-    .. attribute:: DEFAULT_TYPES

-        .. deprecated:: 2.7.0
-           Use of this attribute is deprecated in favour of the the new type checkers.

-        It provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's type checker if one is not provided.

     .. attribute:: META_SCHEMA